nilsrennebarth/debrep/design.rst

 -------------------
 For a release

-- Description, Label, Version, Suite, Codename
+- Codename (-> name), Description, Label, Version, Suite
+- read only, components, architectures, gpgkey
+- component rules

 For the repository